My story, all about me ...............

 Young wife, sporty car.
 Where where you in '62?

 Iso Rivolta IR340.
 350 B.H.P.
-Acceleration Half hour in ten minutes
+Acceleration Half hour in ten minutes.
+Found this photo in a house clear out, faded and computer restored as best I can.

 As far as mining went, these were my years of absence, but I was into quite a lot of other things.